 ISO — International Organization for Standardization, also provides publicly available MPEG standard documents, reference software and conformance streams for free.

-Motion estimation — The process of estimating motion vectors during the encoding process.
+Motion estimation — Process of estimating motion vectors during the encoding process.

-MPEG — The Moving Picture Experts Group is a working group of ISO/IEC in charge of the development of international standards for compression, decompression, processing, and coded representation of moving pictures, audio and their combination.
+MPEG (The Moving Picture Experts Group) — Working group of ISO/IEC in charge of the development of international standards for compression, decompression, processing, and coded representation of moving pictures, audio and their combination.

 MPEG-1 — Audio and video compression format developed by Moving Pictures Expert Group.
 Official description: Coding of moving pictures and associated audio for digital storage media at up to about 1,5 Mbit/s.

 MPEG-2 — Audio and video compression format developed by ISO/IEC/JTC/SC29/WG11 and is known as ISO/IEC 13818.
 The MPEG-2 video coding standard is primarily aimed at coding of CCIRR-601 or higher resolution video with fairly high quality at challenging bitrates of 4 to 9Mbit/s.
 It aims at providing CCIR/ITU-R quality for NTSC, PAL, and SECAM, and also at supporting HDTV quality, at data rate above 10Mbps, real-time transmission, and progressive and interlaced scan sources.